Qamreen22/codsoft_taskno_1/README.md

-# Cod Soft UI/UX Internship - Task 1: Mobile App Sign-Up Flow
+# CodSoft UI/UX Internship - Task 1: Mobile App Sign-Up Flow

 ## Overview

-Welcome to the repository for Task 1 of the UI/UX internship at Cod Soft!
+Welcome to the repository for Task 1 of the UI/UX internship at CodSoft!
 This task focuses on designing a mobile app sign-up flow.
 The repository contains an image and video showcasing the final design.

 ## Task Description